45 of the Best Shows to Watch on Netflix Right Now

 23. Never Have I Ever

-Fans of Heartbreak High will love Never Have I Ever, Mindy Kaling’s coming-of-age series that is in its third season on Netflix, with a fourth also in the works.
+Fans of Heartbreak High will love Never Have I Ever, Mindy Kaling’s coming-of-age series that's in its fourth season on Netflix.
 Never Have I Ever’s casting is impeccable, introducing us to a diverse crew of talented young actors just like Heartbreak High, while also representing a modern Indian American family.

 26. Gilmore Girls